sencha/code-guidelines/Readable_JavaScript.md

 but the greater point is to manage these special cases consistently throughout your codebase.

     Person.logger = function() {
-        var me = this; // “me” will be used consistently
+        var me = this; // "me" will be used consistently

         return function() {